 - 5:15 – 6:15pm EST, *Monologue Class, Julie Boyd

 *The starred classes may be replaced some weeks with Musical Theater classes with Gary Kline or other classes taught by guest faculty.

 Admission to the program is by video audition and interview.

-Applications will be accepted on a rolling basis.
+Applications are rolling until program is filled.
 Students can expect to receive an admissions decision within 1-2 weeks of applying.
-There is a priority application deadline of February 1, 2021.

 Or click here to schedule a time to talk.